 What is the process of flying with an Emotional Support Dog?

-The process of flying with an emotional support dog, in 2021, is as follows:
+The process of flying with an emotional support dog, is as follows:

 - Obtain a medical assessment letter / ESA letter